MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines-23h2.md

     :::image type="content" source="./media/manage-default-network-access-policies-virtual-machines/ports-to-open-1.png" alt-text="Screenshot showing the ports that can be opened on VMs specified during VM creation in Windows Admin Center." lightbox="./media/manage-default-network-access-policies-virtual-machines/ports-to-open-1.png":::

 - **Use existing NSG** - Choose this option to apply custom policies.
-You'll specify a Network Security Group (NSG) that you've already created.
+You specify a Network Security Group (NSG) that you've already created.

     :::image type="content" source="./media/manage-default-network-access-policies-virtual-machines/use-existing-nsg-1.png" alt-text="Screenshot showing the existing network security group selected during VM creation in Windows Admin Center." lightbox="./media/manage-default-network-access-policies-virtual-machines/use-existing-nsg-1.png":::

 ## VMs created outside of Windows Admin Center

-If you're using alternate mechanisms (for example, Hyper-V UI or New-VM PowerShell cmdlet) to create VMs, and you have enabled default network access policies, you might encounter these two issues:
+You might encounter issues when you create VMs outside of Windows Admin Center and you have enabled default network access policies.
+For example, you've enabled default network access policies and created VMs using Hyper-V UI or New-VM PowerShell cmdlet.

-- The VMs may not have network connectivity.
-This happens since the VM is being managed by a Hyper-V switch extension called Virtual Filtering Platform (VFP) and by default, the Hyper-V port connected to the VM is in blocked state.
+- The VMs might not have network connectivity.
+Since the VM is being managed by a Hyper-V switch extension called Virtual Filtering Platform (VFP) and by default, the Hyper-V port connected to the VM is in blocked state.

     To unblock the port, run the following commands from a PowerShell session on a Hyper-V host where the VM is located: